 Go Whale Watching in Uvita

-Blessed with an extensive coast on the Pacific Ocean, Costa Rica has a number of places where you can enjoy whale watching.
-But the small town of Uvita may be the best one.
+Blessed with an extensive coast on the Pacific Ocean, Costa Rica has several places where you can enjoy whale watching.
+The small town of Uvita may be the best one.

 This is also the month that Uvita holds its annual Whale and Dolphin Festival.
 Whale-watching tours are the main events, but you can also expect to celebrate cetaceans with competitions, food and concerts.